loeiten/usingLinux/terminalCommands.md

 * [Search for text in files](#search-for-text-in-files)
 * [Search within pdf files](#search-within-pdf-files)

-Once you get a hang of this, I highly encourag you to have a look at `regex` when one get a hang of this.
+Once you get a hang of this, I highly encourage you to have a look at `regex` when one get a hang of this.
 Although learning `regex` seem daunting at first, the power can not be emphasized enough.
 See for example: